Hearty, versatile, and delicious spicy old fashioned hermit cookies are hearty, filling, and perfect for cold weather and beyond.

 - 1 1/4 Cups Chopped Nuts

-- Cream together the sugar and butter until soft & fluffy.
+- In a large bowl, cream together the sugar and butter until soft & fluffy.
 Add the eggs and mix well.
 Slowly add the coffee and mix well.

 - Add the dry ingredients and stir until completely incorporated.

 - Cover the bowl and refrigerate.
 Chill for at least 1 hour, longer okay.